 Gut health and migraine

 The connection between the gut and the brain is called the gut-brain axis.
 The communication happens in both ways.
-The gut microbiome act on the brain indirectly by signalling through neurotransmitters, inflammatory cytokines and hormones, and indirectly by stimulating the vagus nerve.
+The gut microbiome act on the brain indirectly by signalling through neurotransmitters, inflammatory cytokines and hormones, and directly by stimulating the vagus nerve.
 On the other hand, the central nervous system modulates the gut microbiome (4).
 Some inflammatory cytokines (e.g. TNF-α, IL-1β and IL-6) (3, 4) and neurotransmitters (e.g. glutamate) are associated with migraine prevalence (4).

 In addition, there are gut symptoms and conditions associated with migraine to different extents (2, 4).
 These include diarrhoea, constipation, reflux, helicobacter pylori infection, irritable bowel syndrome (IBS), inflammatory bowel disease (IBD) and Coeliac Disease (4).